-The Crest is capable of modulating its firing rate from a minimum of 10% (model specific) to a maximum of 100%.
+The Crest is capable of modulating its firing rate from a minimum of 4-6% (depending on model) to a maximum of 100%.
 The firing rate is dictated by the call for heat (i.e., space heating or hot water generation), the heating load, ramp delay (if enabled), and various other temperature limitations.

-10 Operating information (continued)
+10 Operating information